PrimePotato/cibc/readme.md

 ## Question 2

 ### Source Code
 The source code for this question is found in class NAppearsNTimes.

 ### Tests
 The tests are found in NAppearsNTimesTest.
+Many are just unit tests but these are the key tests regarding

 #### Key tests